When you’re running an agency, you know you’ll hear from prospective clients with what I call “big dreams and small budgets.”

 Yes, your competitors will see your prices.
 But more importantly, so will your qualified prospects, too.
 If you don’t publish your prices, I bet you aren’t getting calls today from great-match prospects who think they can’t afford you when they totally can… if only they knew.

-Putting this into action at your digital marketing agency
+Putting this into action at your agency

 A final word—just because the client says they have a particular budget (that’s small to you) doesn’t mean they’re not willing to spend more if you make a good case.